FlatBuffers IDL Support

 FlatBuffers input lets you reuse existing .fbs schemas while moving to Fory's

-runtime and code generation model.
-This is useful for incremental migration,
+serialization and code generation model.
+This is useful for incremental adoption

-while preserving schema investment and adopting Fory-native object APIs.
+while preserving schema investment and using Fory-native object APIs.